SPICYJO/spicyjo.github.io/_posts/aws/2022-04-04-aws-solutions-architect-associate-exam.md

 My native language is Korean.
 AWS Certification offers test in Korean.
 But I took the exam in English because it is much harder for me to understand the translated terminology.

-AWS Certification offers 30 minute extension for non native speakers if you request.
+AWS Certification **offers 30 minute extension for non native speakers if you request in advance**.
 I didn't request more time because I had to make a phone call to a foregin number.
 For me, time was enough despite my English reading speed is slower than native speakers.
 But this information could be helpful to those who need more time.

 It also helped me a lot to eliminate the wrong answers during the exam since there are a lot of text to process in each question.